Editorial Commissions

 Featured Articles

-Announcement of the first professor of History of Sexuality in the University of Oxford, Matt Cook the portrait was syndicated to various new papers, include the Guardian, The Time Education and The Independent.
+My portrait for the announcement of the first Professor of the History of Sexuality at the University of Oxford, Matt Cook, was syndicated to various newspapers, including The Guardian, The Times Educational Supplement, and The Independent.

-The portrait of the author was commissioned by the Observer to accompanying article on the culture page as well as online.
+My portrait of author Catherine Coldstream was commissioned by The Observer to accompany an article on their culture page.

-The portrait of Professor Jim Bennett was taken on his retirement.
-The images were widely used on various publications online and print.
+My portrait of Professor Jim Bennett, taken on the occasion his retirement, was widely used to accompany his obituary in various online and print publications.